CLAP: Contrastive Latent Action Pretraining for Learning Vision-Language-Action Models from Human Videos: Model Training Details

-We implement our VLA models using Qwen3VL-4B~\cite{qwen3vl} as the foundational VLM, selected for its superior embodied reasoning capabilities.
-The training process is divided into two stages corresponding to our hierarchical architecture.
+We implement our VLA models using Qwen3VL-4B~\cite{qwen3vl} as the foundational VLM, selected for its strong embodied reasoning capabilities.
+The policy training schedule follows the method in Section~\ref{sec:method}: CLAP-NTP is trained in token space during pretraining, while RF and KM are used only during post-training and target-domain adaptation.